Biomarker-Development-at-INM7/JTrack-Documents/docs/source/developers.rst

 JTrack stores smartphone, wearable, and EMA data using a structured, BIDS-inspired organization.
 Data is grouped by study, participant, and data source, facilitating longitudinal analyses and reproducible research.

+For study configuration and export controls, see :doc:`JDash <JTrack_Dashboard>`.
+For the watch-to-phone processing pipeline, see :ref:`Garmin Collection and Processing Architecture <garmin-architecture>`.

 .. image:: image/JDash/dash_bids.png
   :width: 50%